codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 **Build** steps are the main way where you get access to the Docker daemon (Docker as a service) in Codefresh pipelines.
 Build steps take as input any Dockerfile and run it on the cloud in a similar manner to what you do on your workstation.
 Build steps automatically push the result to the [internal Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) (no need for docker login commands).
 Codefresh also comes with a global Docker cache that automatically gets attached to all build nodes.
 Build steps are a secure replacement for `docker build` commands.

 **Push** steps allow you to push and tag your docker images (created by the build step) in any [external Docker registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
 Push steps are *not* needed at all if you work with only the internal Codefresh registry.
 Push steps are a secure replacement for the `docker tag` and `docker push` commands.

-**Git clone** steps allow you to override the default checkout behavior of Codefresh.
-They are optional, since pipelines which are connected to [git repositories]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/#pipeline-creation-modes) will automatically check out their respective branch before the pipeline executed.

 **Composition** steps allow you to run multiple services together in the Codefresh infrastructure and execute unit tests or other commands against them.
 They are discarded once a pipeline finishes.
 Composition steps are a secure replacement for `docker-compose` definitions.